allisonshaw/js-quantities/README.md

 Temperature units (i.e., 'tempK') can be converted back and forth, and will take into account the differences in the zero points of the various scales.
 Differential temperature (e.g., '100 degC') units behave like most other units.

+Temperatures aliased with the actual degree symbols (K, °C, °F, °R) are temperature units and NOT differential units.

 ```javascript
 Qty('37 tempC').to('tempF') // => 98.6 tempF